 - The next species chosen for inclusion in this compendium of Fabulous Fungi Around the Globe is the aptly-named Indigo Milk Cap.

 - Most frequently known by this fully appropriate common name, this brilliantly colored mushroom easily dazzles the eye.
-It also has several other general names, though.
-These alternate terms include the blue milk mushroom and indigo lactarius.
+It also has several other general names it’s known by, though.
+These alternate terms include the similar blue milk mushroom and indigo lactarius.

-- Scientific professionals, however, typically refer to the fungus by its official scientific name.
+- Scientific professionals, however, typically refer to the amazing fungus by its official, purely scientific name.
 That’s the relatively simple term, as such things go, of the Lactarius indigo.
 Regardless of which term one chooses to employ, though, it’s a marvel of evolution.

 - The remarkable species received its present name at the hands of the respected German-American mycologist, Lewis David de Schweinitz.
-This noted researcher assigned it the term it’s now known by as a result of reclassification.
-This he did in 1838.
+This highly noted researcher assigned it the term it’s now known by as a result of reclassification.
+He took this action in the year 1838.

 - The intriguing Indigo Milk Cap appears to be maintaining a population base that’s both sizeable and stable.
 This further seems to hold true throughout the entirety of its natural range.
-The IUCN, therefore, has no listing for it on the organization’s Red List.
+The IUCN therefore has no listing for it on the organization’s Red List of Threatened Species.

-- Nevertheless, that status could change in the near future.
-That’s because, like most species, it now faces several threats to its continued existence.
+- Nevertheless, that status could potentially change in the very near future.
+That’s because, like most species on earth, it faces several threats to its continued existence.
 Habitat loss naturally poses a danger.
 It’s greatest threat, though, likely consists of the peril of climate change.

 Indigo Milk Cap Physical Description

-The visually distinctive Indigo Milk Cap quickly draws the attention of all those who encounter it.
+The visually distinctive Indigo Milk Cap quickly draws the attention of all those individuals fortunate enough to encounter it.
 It does so for several reasons, though, not just because of its remarkable coloring.
 This marvelous fungus is truly an impressive creation of Nature and evolution.

-For starters, the brightly shaded mushroom varies in size, frequently significantly, like most of its kind.
+For starters, the brightly shaded mushroom varies in size, frequently significantly, like most of its realtives around the world.
 That’s due to a wide a variety of reasons, including local environmental factors.
-Most specimens, however, attain a cap diameter of between 2 – 6 in (5 – 15 cm).
+Most specimens, however, attain a cap diameter ranging between 2 – 6 in (5 – 15 cm).

 The stem of this marvel of the world of mycology, meanwhile, ranges from 0.8 – 3 in (2 – 8 cm) in height.
-The thickness of this portion of the species further varies.
-This measurement itself ranges from 0.4 – 1. in (1 – 2.5 cm).
+The thickness of this specific portion of the species also varies markedly.
+This measurement itself ranges from between 0.4 – 1. in (1 – 2.5 cm).
 This usually provides it with a stable base.

-The edges of the cap also roll under as the fungus matures.
-It shares this trait with other members of its genus.
-The mushroom also shares the characteristic that serves as part of its name.
+The edges of the cap also roll under as the fungus slowly matures.
+It shares this trait with several other members of its genus.
+The mushroom also shares the characteristic that serves as part of its very name.
 That’s because, if the flesh is damaged, a milk-like substances slowly oozes out.

-Yet it’s the coloring of the Indigo Milk Cap tht garners the most attention.
+Yet it’s the coloring of the stunning Indigo Milk Cap thata generally garners the most attention.
 That’s due to the fact that this presents as a brilliant shade of indigo blue.
 Even the aforementioned milky substance within it shows the same shade!
 This slowly changes to green in air, however.

 - Kingdom: Fungi